 Popular essential oils such as Roman chamomile, lavender, ylang ylang and marjoram do double duty for massage by relieving tension and calming emotional distress.

-This floral, earthen, sweet, relaxing blend will appeal to men and women.
+This relaxing blend of floral, earthen, sweet oils will appeal to men and women.

-Aromatherapy for anxiety and stress relief blends are often general remedies, Valerie Wormword provides more specific easy aromatherapy recipes for anxiety in her book, The Fragrant Mind.
+Aromatherapy stress relief blends are often general remedies, Valerie Wormword provides more specific aromatherapy for anxiety recipes in her book, The Fragrant Mind.

 Add six to ten drops of your favorite essential oil anxiety blend to warm water to soothe away the stresses of the day.
 The warm water also invites your muscles and mind to relax.